Quantum-Kumar/Quantum-Kumar/README.md

-🚀 Quantum Computing & Cosmology Enthusiast 🌌 | 🎓 Physics Master's Student
+🚀 Quantum Computing & Cosmology Enthusiast 🌌 | 🎓 Physics MSc Graduate

 Passionate about exploring the physics within the realms of quantum computing and cosmology.